-Lewd & lascivious Act on a Minor
+Lewd & lascivious Act with a Child

 PC 288(a): Lewd and lascivious acts on a minor under the age of fourteen (14)